Richard Davies Keynote Speaker

 - Economics Editor, The Economist (2014-2016) - former Chair of the Council of Economic Advisors at HM Treasury, Speechwriter at the Bank of England and Economics Advisor to George Osborne

-- Author ‘Extreme Economies’, long listed for the FT Business Book of the Year 2019.
+- Award Winning Author of ‘Extreme Economies’, a finalist for the FT- McKinsey Business Book of the Year

 In his career, Richard has worked at the forefront of economic policy, and has had a first-hand view of some of the UK’s most extreme and volatile episodes of recent time.
 At the Bank of England between 2006 and 2012 he managed teams covering international macroeconomics and the financial sector, writing speeches and working as a lead author of the bank’s Financial Stability Report.
-More recently, as Chair of the Council of Economic Advisors at HM Treasury he was economics advisor to the Chancellor of the Exchequer, George Osborne.
-He is now a fellow at the LSE’s Centre for Economic Performance, maintaining close links with UK policymakers through his ongoing research.
+More recently, as Chair of the Council of Economic Advisors at HM Treasury he was economics advisor to the Chancellor of the Exchequer, George Osborne from 2015-2016.

 Richard has also published widely as a journalist and author.
-Leaving the Bank of England for The Economist he became the paper’s Economics Editor in 2014 responsible for global economic coverage, and also edited the The Economist’s most recent Guide to Economics (Profile, 2015).
-He articles on economics have also features in The Times, The Guardian and 1843 magazine.
+Leaving the Bank of England for The Economist he became the paper’s Economics Editor in 2014 responsible for global economic coverage, and also edited The Economist’s most recent Guide to Economics (Profile, 2015).
+He articles on economics have also features in The Financial Times, The New York Times, The Times, The Guardian and 1843 magazine.

 While Richard has an in depth understanding of the global economy he relates with audiences through a narrative and examples that combine knowledge, unrivalled first-hand experiences compassion and humour.